 1. Ashley Furniture Yandel Power Lift Recliners Saddle – Best Overall

 This oversized power lift recliner chair is the Signature Design by Ashley Yandel.
-The style and functionality of this recliner chair merge together with powerful and ease to control buttons.
+The style and functionality of this recliner chair merge together with powerful and easy to control buttons.

 This model features an elevated design and recliner functions.
 It delivers convenience, ease of use, and the ultimate lounging experience because of its oversized and thick—yet supportive pillows.
-It weighs at around 120 pounds, making it a little difficult for some people to move around and maneuver.
+It weighs around 120 pounds, making it a little difficult for some people to move around and maneuver.
 It measures 35 inches in width, 40.5 inches in depth, and 42.5 inches in height.

 Here’s why you’ll like it:

 Thick Cushions – Gives convenience and supports your back well.
-The thick cushion and high back design help you ease your back pain and elevates your legs, giving you a very comfortable sitting position.
+The thick cushion and high back design help you ease your back pain and elevate your legs, giving you a very comfortable sitting position.

 Innovative Design – The smooth brown upholstery and thick pillows, a 20-inch seat make this recliner chair stand out.
-Because of its design, this chair will set perfectly in your living room, office, and bedroom.
+Because of its design, this chair will sit perfectly in your living room, office, and bedroom.

-Control with a touch of a button – This model elevates your legs and eases you back with just a touch of a button.
+Control with a touch of a button – This model elevates your legs and eases your back with just a touch of a button.
 You’ll enjoy the clearly-labeled and straightforward controls on this unit.